-In 2022, a quarter of the population in the emergency food aid for displaced Democratic Republic of Congo (DRC) - over populations and people affected by 26 million people - experienced severe and insecurity in Ituri; and deploying emergency acute food insecurity, and more than 6.4 nutrition and health teams in areas of million people were acutely malnourished, nutritional emergency throughout the mainly children under the age of five years. country.
-In 2022 Action Against Hunger Eastern DRC continued to suffer from also responded to the measles epidemic in the DRC. armed violence and saw new conflictrelated crises emerge.
-In the rest of the country, the population continued to endure Action Against Hunger invested heavily extreme poverty and poor basic services in gender and protection mainstreaming and infrastructure. through the implementation of an integrated Protection and Nutrition security programme and intensified its commitment to the prevention of sexual abuse and to the fight against fraud and corruption.
+In 2022, a quarter of the population in the Democratic Republic of Congo (DRC) - over 26 million people - experienced severe and acute food insecurity, and more than 6.4 million people were acutely malnourished, mainly children under the age of five years.
+Eastern DRC continued to suffer from armed violence and saw new conflict-related crises emerge.
+In the rest of the country, the population continued to endure extreme poverty and poor basic services and infrastructure.

-In the DRC, Action Against Hunger carried out multisectoral responses to several emergencies - including nutrition, health, WASH, and conflict - by providing
+In the DRC, Action Against Hunger carried out multisectoral responses to several emergencies - including nutrition, health, WASH, and conflict - by providing emergency food aid for displaced populations and people affected by insecurity in Ituri; and deploying emergency nutrition and health teams in areas of nutritional emergency throughout the country.
+In 2022 Action Against Hunger also responded to the measles epidemic in the DRC.